tamanna2311/ChatbotGDG/Assignment_1_Codeforces_Scraper_Chinmay_220312/readme.txt

-This is the folder structure of the scraper implemented using bs4, it is designed to repeatedly ask for codeforces URLs to be extracted.
 ├── problems&editorials_scraper.py                  # Python script for scraping
 ├── debug_page_source.html      # Debug file to save page source for troubleshooting ├── problems/                   # Directory to store scraped problems